 In essence, the move towards a digital approach in arbitration not only aligns with environmental sustainability but also unlocks a host of benefits, ranging from AI integration to improved data security and efficient management of digital media.

-One of the significant advancements that technology brings to sustainable arbitration lies in its capacity to virtually connect participants to hearings, minimising the necessity for extensive long-haul flights to resolve disputes.
+One of the significant advancements that technology brings to sustainable arbitration lies in its capacity to virtually connect participants to hearings, reducing the need for extensive long-haul flights to resolve disputes.

-Hybrid hearings, a product of technological innovation enabled by electronic hearings, including e-bundles, electronic presentation of evidence, and real-time transcription, allow primary participants to attend in person, while other can contribute remotely.
+Hybrid and virtual hearings, a product of technological innovation enabled by electronic hearings, including e-bundles, electronic presentation of evidence, and real-time transcription, allow primary participants to attend in person, while other can contribute remotely.

 The technology for virtual hearings extends beyond mere convenience, offering additional Environmental, Social, and Governance (ESG) benefits: